Our roots in the community extend more than 60 years.

 Our Community Benefit Report highlights some of our charitable giving, which we believe is simply part of being a good neighbor.
 The report also details some of our recent accomplishments, the issues on which we are focusing, and the lives we have touched.

 The best way for Hancock Health to serve our community is to understand its specific health issues.
 To that end, every three years we embark on a research initiative to assess the health needs of the Hancock County community and its residents.
-We’re in the processing of conducting new research for 2017, but you can review the results from our 2014 research study here.
-According to our 2014 report, the top concerns for those living in this region are:
+You can review the results from our 2017 community needs assessment report.
+According to our 2017 report, the four key themes and the significant findings in this region are: